dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T524: Superior/inferior thinking contradicts equality principles.
+### T524: Such separation contradicts principles of equality and justice.

 |Support|
 |---|